 The Peer Support Program began in 2021 as a means to provide Residents an additional resource for support through their peers.
 Peer Support is open to all Residents and can be sought in one of two ways.
-Reach outs can be initiated by Program Directors who believe Peer Support would benefit a Resident who has experienced and adverse event.
+Reach outs can be initiated by Program Directors who believe Peer Support would benefit a Resident who has experienced an emotionally distressing event.
 Additionally, Residents from all programs can reach in to the Resident Wellness Office to request Peer Support directly.
-Residents from any program who have experienced an adverse event or are just seeking supports and would like to be connected with a Peer Supporter, please reach out in our form below.
+Residents from any program who have experienced an emotionally distressing event or are just seeking supports and would like to be connected with a Peer Supporter, please reach out in our form below.

 If you have questions about Peer Support or want to get connected to a volunteer, please email email@example.com

 “The UBC PGME Dean’s Office was delighted to support the Resident Wellness Office as they launch the much anticipated Peer Support Program.
 Doing this in partnership with Dr. Jo Shapiro of Harvard’s Brigham and Women’s Hospital was a huge honour and we have the utmost confidence in the success of supports like this.
 We strongly encourage our Residents to reach out for support should they need.
 This is an evidence based, highly researched peer support model.
 As the program unfolds, we welcome any feedback to help better support our residents.” -Dr. Ravi Sidhu, Associate Dean, PGME